CreatieveNaam/po-paradigma/README.md

  Let's take a look what the code means.

  ## Defining Bytes
- So what does `text db "Hello, World!",10` mean?
+What does `text db "Hello, World!",10` mean?

 `db` stands for "define bytes".
 This means that we are going to define bytes of data.

 `"Hello, World!",10` is the bytes of data we are defining.
 The "10" is a newline character.

+ When the code is compiled the comiler will determine the actual

 `text` is the name assigned to the address in memory that this data is located in.
-When we use "text" in the code, when the code is compiled, the compiler will determine the actual location in memory of this data and replace all instances of "text" with that memory address.
+When the code is compiled the compiler will determine the actual location in memory of this data and replace all instances of "text" with that memory address.

 ## Sections
 So what does the code `section .data` and `section .text` mean?